 If your biggest concern is easy setup, this might be the best beach tent for you.
 All poles are already in place, the only thing you need to do is push the stakes into the ground so it stays in place.

 If you are on a nice sandy beach, that can easily be done by hand in a minute or two.
-This is a solid pop up beach shelter and well worth the price.
+This is one of the best beach shade tents and well worth the price.

 This 7.5’ by 4.5’ beach canopy has two doors that zip closed for total privacy, allowing you to have a private and comfortable place to change out of your wet swimsuit.